 All great campaigns come from data — and the industry’s most advanced analytics dashboard can give you plenty of that.
 View conversion rates and visitors by channel or date, and compare page variations to see which converted better at the end of your trial:

 Remember: it’s important not to conclude your experiment until you’ve generated enough visitors to reach at least 95% statistical significance (here’s a calculator to help).
-Since traffic is limited, you won’t make it there by the end of the trial.
 But you’ll have plenty of time to evaluate the A/B testing tool and Instapage analytics.